jiridj/classic-models-mcp/docs/DOCKER.md

 - Use `172.17.0.1` (Linux)
 - Or use service name if in same network

-### ❌ SSE Connection Refused
+### ❌ HTTP Connection Refused

 **Check:**
 1. ✅ Container is running: `docker ps`
-2. ✅ Port is exposed: `docker port classic-models-mcp-sse`
+2. ✅ Port is exposed: `docker port classic-models-mcp-http`
 3. ✅ Bearer token matches
 4. ✅ Firewall allows connections